llllinyl/Qiyana_artifact/README.md

 1. Run `sudo apt-get update && sudo apt-get install -y build-essential` to ensure an up-to-date environment.
 2. Our code is under Rust, so we need to install Rust compiler by `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh` and `sudo apt install cargo`.

+In our implementation, the Rust version should be 1.91.1 to support TFHE.
+If you have an older version installed, you can update it using the command `rustup install 1.91.1`.

 # Project Structure
 The project consists of three main protocol implementations: